Zachax/TUNI-Lumitietous-sovellusprojekti/vagrant/README.md

 (RECOMMENDATION: Install following npm packages on your own machine by doing steps 7-8 on another console without connecting to a virtual machine.
 This may work better.)

 7. Navigate to the src/map-app path in project folder on local machine or to /vagrant/src/map-app inside virtual machine
-8. Run "npm install" and "npm run build"
+8. Run "npm install" and "npm run watch"
 9. Start the server with the command "node app.js" in path /vagrant/src on virtual machine

 If the screen shows "listening to port 3000" you can connect to the server with a browser (http://localhost:3000/)